4 Key Skills Your Dealership’s Self-Managed Live Chat Team Should Have

 Keep your chat team in tip-top shape by monitoring their chats in real-time, encouraging them to take online typing tests, and reviewing their chat transcripts regularly to ensure your dealership’s name is held in high regard (and that it’s spelled correctly, too!).

-And remember: Establishing clear expectations on what chat conversations should look like, providing live chat training and setting benchmarks for your chat team will help your team hone their skills and have quality conversations that create lasting impressions on your shoppers!
+And remember: Establishing clear expectations on what chat conversations should look like, providing live chat training and setting benchmarks for your team will help your team hone their live chat skills and have quality conversations that create lasting impressions on your shoppers!